This is the content of the pop-over!

 • Performance insights: After you complete a practice test, we provide you with your raw score (how many you answered correctly) and our estimate of the HRCI PHR score you would have received if you had taken the real test.

-• Ease of access: Because all our practice tests are web-based, there is no software to install.
+• Ease of access: Because all Our HRCI practice tests are web-based, there is no software to install.
 You can take HRCI PHR practice exams on any device with access to the internet, at any time.

-• Flexible use: If you must pause while taking one of our practice tests, you can continue right where you left off.
+• Flexible use: If you must pause while taking one of Our HRCI practice exam, you can continue right where you left off.
 When you continue the test, you will start exactly where you were, and with the same amount of time you had remaining.

 • Thousands of unique questions: We offer 10 different online practice exams with 1,000 unique questions to help you prepare for your HRCI Professional in Human Resources !